People's Reform Party: Miriam Defensor Santiago's death and 2019 elections

 Santiago died September 29, 2016, at St. Luke's Medical Center in Taguig from lung cancer.
-Though the party exists for the political career of Santiago, it agreed through Santiago's widow, Narciso Jr. to nominate Harry Roque as candidate for the Philippine Senate.
-Roque's nomination was arranged through the auspices of Davao City mayor Sara Duterte, daughter of then-President Rodrigo Duterte.
+After which, Santiago's widow, Narciso Jr., tried to manage the party, although no member sittting in government constituted the party by that time.
+To the surprise of many, the party under Narciso Jr. nominated Harry Roque as candidate for the Philippine Senate, despite Roque being unsupportive of Miriam Defensor-Santiago's presidential runs when she was still alive.
+It was later made public that Roque's nomination was arranged through the auspices of Davao City mayor Sara Duterte, daughter of then-President Rodrigo Duterte.
 The nomination of Roque sparked wide criticism, garnering massive backlash notably from stern supporters of the late senator and PRP founder Santiago.
 Various organizations called Roque a 'user' and was 'destroying the image' of PRP and the late Santiago.
 Additionally, Roque's already low public appeal degraded further from 8.7% in March 2018 into 8% in October 2018.

 2022 elections

-The PRP, now under Narciso Jr., announced support for Sara Duterte's potential presidential run and renewed their ties with the Hugpong ng Pagbabago (HNP) for the 2022 elections.
+The PRP, still under Narciso Jr., announced support for Sara Duterte's potential presidential run and renewed their ties with the Hugpong ng Pagbabago (HNP) for the 2022 elections.
 Former Lakas presidential nominee Gilbert Teodoro and Roque are tapped in to be their senatorial candidates.
+All party members loyal to the late party founder, Miriam Defensor-Santiago, left the party after Narciso Jr's political decision to support Sara Duterte in the 2022 presidential elections.
+The original members, as well as Miriam's supporters vocally disowned the party's decision and left the party, leaving the party under the management of a few pro-Duterte newbies in the aftermath, effectively gutting the organization as a Duterte puppet party.

 2025 elections

-For the 2025 elections, PRP endorsed SAGIP Partylist congressman Rodante Marcoleta's senate campaign, who also affiliated with DuterTen.
+For the 2025 elections, PRP still under Narciso Santiago Jr. endorsed SAGIP Partylist congressman Rodante Marcoleta's senate campaign, who was also affiliated with the DuterTen candidates and the family of former president Rodrigo Duterte who was charged with crimes against humanity by the International Criminal Court, the institution that was widely supported by the late senator Miriam Defensor-Santiago.